sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Practices/operas-method.md

 ## OPERAs method

+### Problem

+How do you make structured progress towards a specific overarching goal?

-### Context
+### Intent

-> A mental model to work towards task progress

-More often than not, people tend to have a big list of things they would like to get around to doing.
-Finding out how to make progress towards a specific goal can be quite challenging.
-In order to help with this endeavor, the OPERAS mental model can be useful.
-This is a general purpose pattern to frame progress towards a specific goal by using the _"divide and conquer"_ technique and a clear checklist-style plan of attack.

-The core idea is to give pattern users a mental map of the different actions that are required to complete a 'milestone'.
+- Your operational process is more structured
+- You can apply different approaches to each step of the process
+- You can keep tabs on the status of various goals and objectives, using the step names as status indicators

-### Drivers
+### Contextual forces

-- you want to keep tabs on the status of various goals and objectives, by using the step names as status indicators
+- You have a need to keep tabs on the status of various goals and objectives, by using the step names as status indicators
 - having a clear idea of progress made, when combined with the KPI pattern
 - split big goals into bite-sized chunks
 - stay committed to your goals without feeling like you are drowning in a never ending cycle of irrelevant 'side quests